ChatImproVR/The-Book/src/Beginner_Tutorial/creating_objects.md

 For each object, we need to the followng for the remaining enemy. enemy's bullet, and player's bullet.
 If you want to learn more depth regarding drawing objects, here is a [great resource](https://learnopengl.com/Getting-started/Hello-Triangle) to refer.

 ## Sending the Mesh from Client to Server
-Once we have generated the Mesh for each object with the correct entity ID, we need to send that Mesh with the correct ID to the server.
+Once we have generated the Mesh for each object with the correct Render ID, we need to send that Mesh with the correct ID to the server.
 Inside the new function below, we need to insert the following command.

 ```rust
 io.send(&UploadMesh{